Skip to Content

 There are no ATMs on the property.
 Electrical outlets are the same as those in the United States, (120 volts, 60 cycle) so converters aren’t necessary if you are American.
 A nurse is available from 8 am-10 pm, if necessary, right on the property.

-When it’s time to return back to the Providenciales Airport, Beaches Resort will arrange for your complimentary transportation.
+When it’s time to return to the Providenciales Airport, Beaches Resort will arrange for your complimentary transportation.
 The day before my departure, I had a form in my room The time I needed to have my luggage ready, the time of check out, and the time of my airport shuttle.

 Your time will be pretty early since you’ll need to arrive well in advance for your international flight.
 The airport typically requires you to be there three hours in advance for an international flight.
 However, for my most recent flight, our departure time was 2 hours and 50 minutes before our flight.